Skip to main content

 6. Update System Model Settings

-Click on your logo > Model Providers > System Model Settings to update your model:
+Click on your logo > Model providers > System Model Settings to update your model:

 If your local model is an embedding model, you should find your local model under Embedding model.